Karen Price

 Karen Elaina Price (born July 17, 1960) is an American model, actress, stunt woman and television producer.
 She is sometimes credited as Karen Castoldi.
 She was Playboy magazine's Playmate of the Month in January 1981.
 Her centerfold was photographed by Ken Marcus.

 Career

-After she became a Playmate, Price started acting, but soon switched to performing stunts for over two dozen movies including Leonard Part 6 (1987), Police Academy 2: Their First Assignment (1985), and The Golden Child (1986).
+After she became a Playmate, Price started acting, but soon switched to performing stunts for over two dozen movies including Leonard Part 6 (1987), Police Academy 2: Their First Assignment (1985), The Golden Child (1986) and The Running Man (1987).
 After a hiatus, she began a new career as an associate producer of television programs such as Amazing Vacation Homes (2004) and Amazing Babies (2005).

 Price made a cameo appearance of sorts in the early Mel Gibson film The Road Warrior - her centerfold is pasted onto a tailfin of Gyro Captain's Benson gyrocopter.